ANCIENT CULTURES and PANORAMIC SENSING

 Buddha's Middle Way

+My unorthodox interpretation of Buddhism suggests that it is the practical part of Buddha's Middle Way.
 Buddha's Middle Way is a way between the two extremes of sensual indulgence and sensory withdrawal.
 Panoramic sensing is a way of using the senses which fulfills these requirements perfectly.